Carol Swift, 78 of rural Henning, Minnesota died Monday, August 30, 2021, at Country Living Foster Home.

 Funeral Home: Glende-Nilson of Battle Lake.

-To send sympathy gifts to the family or plant a tree in memory of Carol Jean (Johnson) Swift, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Carol Jean (Johnson) Swift, please visit our Tree Store.